WebDevSimplified/Vanilla-JavaScript-Calculator/README.md

 # Vanilla-JavaScript-Calculator
 Pure vanilla JavaScript calculator using modern ES6 syntax and classes

+Arrow functions inside event listeners   equalsButton, allClearButton, deleteButton don't need button argument. they can be  like this ()=> {code}, in case like this button=>{}, button doesn't have any purpose.

 Event delegation will be much better option instead of forEach() on numberButtons and operationButtons.
 With forEach() you are creating events for all buttons.
 That is a bad practice.
 With event delegation you don't create click event for each button, just for buttons that are clicked.
 This is my solution: